 I. Tillers, Imants Tillers: Land Beyond Goodbye, Sydney, exh. cat., illus.

-"The Outback paintings refer to the spiritual heart of Australia and my imagined relationship to this 'unsolved' heart, for I was born in Australia and Australia is my homeland.
+Reflecting on his Outback series as a whole, Tillers has said: "The Outback paintings refer to the spiritual heart of Australia and my imagined relationship to this 'unsolved' heart, for I was born in Australia and Australia is my homeland.
 The names of towns and localities present in many of these works, like William Creek, Lake Eyre, Broken Hill, Coober Pedy, Kata Tjuta, Kununurra and Faraway Bay, I use as a kind of readymade poetry.
-They are also places I have visited on my 'unfinished journey'"
+They are also places I have visited on my 'unfinished journey'."

 The work in the Outback series expresses "certain ideas about the Australian landscape.
 In this guise I am following a powerful, distinctly Australian theme that stretches across time, from the work of Eugène con Guérard, John Glover, Arthur Streeton and Tom Roberts to Sidney Nolan, Fred Williams, Rosalie Gascoigne, John Olsen, Rover Thomas and Emily Kngwarreye.
 One could add the late works of the important conceptual artist Ian Burn to this landscape trajectory in Australian art."
 (Imants Tillers, Blairgowrie, Cooma, 30 August 2005 in Imants Tillers: Land Beyond Goodbye, Sydney, exh. cat.)

-Imants Tillers is among Australia’s greatest and most renowned postmodern artists.
-Born in 1950 into a Latvian family, Tillers’ work often centres upon a sense of place and the meaning of home to migrants, the displaced and the place of the ‘other’ in a multicultural society.
+Famous for his pioneering use of appropriation in his paintings, Imants Tillers is one of Australia’s leading postmodern artists.
+Born in Sydney in 1950 into a Latvian family, Tillers’ work often centres upon a sense of place and the meaning of home to migrants, the displaced and the place of the ‘other’ in a multicultural society.
 The appropriation of other artists’ work, the dialogue between text and image in his paintings, and the monumental scale of his compositions all combine to produce an oeuvre that is both distinctive and highly resonant with Australian and international audiences.

-Tillers has been exhibiting for five decades, including representing Australia at the 42nd Venice Biennale.
+Tillers has been exhibiting for five decades in Australia and overseas, including representing Australia at the 42nd Venice Biennale.
+He won the Wynne Prize, Art Gallery of New South Wales, in 2012 and 2013, and has won prizes at the 1992, 1994, 1996 and 2001 Osaka Print and Painting Triennials.
+In 2006, the National Gallery of Australia, Canberra, held the first survey of Tillers’ work in Australia, Imants Tillers: one world many visions.
 Most recently, in 2018, a major solo exhibition of his work, Journey to Nowhere, was staged at the Latvian National Museum of Art.
-He lives and works in Cooma in southern New South Wales.
-Tillers is represented by Roslyn Oxley9 Gallery, Sydney and Arc One Gallery, Melbourne.
+Imants Tillers lives and works in Cooma in southern New South Wales.